Digital Video Articles, Tutorials, Guides & Q & A

 Firewire Benefit 1: Transfer Speed

-Digital video’s data file size is huge if you’re aiming for lossless quality.
+Digital video’s data file size is huge if you aim for lossless quality.
 Firewire’s transfer speed capability makes video transfer to the computer fast.
 Firewire can accommodate transfer rates of up to 400Mbps (megabits per second).

 Firewire Benefit 2: Multi-Platform Compatability

-With Firewire you can undertake video transfer to both Windows and Mac computers.
-All you need to do is plug your camera into the Firewire port of your computer and your camera will be detected automatically.
-This is unlike other video capture cards where you would need to install software drivers to enable video capture. ing.
+With Firewire, you can transfer video to both Windows and Mac computers.
+All you need to do is plug your camera into your computer’s Firewire port, which will automatically detect your camera.
+Unlike other video capture cards, you would need to install software drivers to enable video capture.

-Your video editing software, even the basic ones, like Windows Movie Maker is enabled to detect a video camera connected to the computer with a Firewire port.
+Your video editing software, even the basic ones like Windows Movie Maker, can detect a video camera connected to the computer with a Firewire port.

 Firewire Benefit 3: Hands-Free Operation